Skip to main content

 Watch for these signs that your child can’t hear.

-It’s hard to tell if an infant or toddler has hearing troubles because they are still developing and can’t communicate with you yet.
-Believe it or not, it’s even harder to tell the difference between your child tuning you out and them having trouble hearing you altogether.
+It’s not always easy to tell if a child can’t hear well, especially if they’re very young and can’t say what they’re experiencing.
+Believe it or not, it’s even harder to tell the difference between your child tuning you out and them having trouble hearing you all together.
 Because as they get older, they develop different ways to compensate and adapt.

 At every age, you have to look at other cues.